Mohamed-Mostafa7/Yummy/README.md

   <img src="https://github.com/user-attachments/assets/463f66e0-6f00-436b-a8b1-54f0f8cdbd8b" alt="Products Viewr logo" width="30%">
 </p>

-  Contacts is an app that allows the user to search for theier favourite foods in a wide varity of food types all over the world, see some information and about the food and order it.
+  Yummy is an app that allows the user to search for their favorite foods in a wide variety of food types all over the world, see some information and about the food and order it.

 ## Installation